gojack10/waikiki_weather_data_ERTH-162/README.md

 # ERTH 162 - Spring 2025 - Project #1: Data Collection

-This repository contains the code and data for Project #1 of ERTH 162, focusing on data collection and analysis.
+This repository contains the code and data for Project #1 of ERTH 162

 ## Project Overview